What data we collect?

 To guarantee compliance with the conditions of use and applicable law.
 This may include the development of tools and algorithms that help this website to guarantee the confidentiality of the personal data it collects.

-Likewise, the company may process your data to manage your registration as a user of this website, to manage your purchases, answer your questions, comply with your legal obligations, improve our services and products and when requested, send you personalized communications.
+Likewise, the company may process your data to manage your registration as a user of this website, to manage your purchases (if applies), answer your questions, comply with your legal obligations, improve our services and products and when requested, send you personalized communications.

 The company does not sell, rent or transfer personal data that can identify the user, nor will it do so in the future, to third parties without prior consent.
 However, in some cases collaborations with other professionals may be carried out, in those cases, consent will be required from users informing about the identity of the collaborator and the purpose of the collaboration.
 It will always be done with the strictest security standards.